-SEBI vide Circular Nos.
-CIR/MRD/DSA/17/2010 dated May 18, 2010, has stipulated the requirements for migration from SME platform to main board.
-The migration policy of NSE was intimated vide circular Download Ref.
-No.: NSE/SME/26110 dated March 10, 2014, further revised vide circular Download Ref.
-No. NSE/SME/37551 dated April 18, 2018 and NSE/SME/47077 dated January 21, 2021.
-NSE has further reviewed and revised the migration policy effective from April 20, 2023 from NSE Emerge to NSE Main Board vide circular Download Ref.
-No.: NSE/SME/61057 dated March 07, 2024 to be effective from April 01, 2024 as follows:
+In accordance with the NSE Circular dated March 10, 2014, further revised vide circulars dated April 18, 2018 and January 21, 2021 our Company will have to be mandatorily listed and traded on the Emerge Platform of the NSE for a minimum period of 2 (Two) years from the date of listing and only after that it can migrate to the Main Board of the NSE as per the guidelines specified by SEBI and as per the procedures laid down under Chapter IX of the SEBI(ICDR) Regulations, NSE has reviewed and revised the migration policy effective from April 20, 2023 from NSE Emerge to NSE Main board and has further and revised the migration policy effective from April 20, 2024 from NSE Emerge to NSE Main board vide Circular dated March 07, 2024 as follows.

+As per the provisions of the Chapter IX of the SEBI (ICDR) Regulation, 2018, our Company may migrate to the main board of NSE from the Emerge Platform on a later date subject to the following:

+1. Paid up Capital & Market Capitalisation:

+The paid-up equity capital of the applicant shall not be less than 10 croresand the capitalization of the applicant's equity shall not be less than 25 crores\\

+\\ Explanation: For this purpose, capitalisation will be the product of the price (average of the weekly high and low of the closing prices of the related shares quoted on the stock exchange during 3 months preceding the application date) and the post issue number of equity shares.

+2. Earnings before Interest, Depreciation and Tax (EBITDA) and Profit After Tax (PAT):

+The applicant company should have positive cash accruals (Earnings before Interest, Depreciation and Tax) from operations for each of the 3 financial years preceding the migration application and has positive PAT in the immediate Financial Year of making the migration application to Exchange.

+3. Listing period

+The applicant should have been listed on SME platform of the Exchangefor at least 3 years.

+4. Other Listing conditions

-- 1. The paid-up equity capital of the company shall not be less than ₹10 crores and the capitalisation of the company's equity shall not be less than ₹25 crores - Explanation for this purpose, capitalisation will be the product of the price (average of the weekly high and low of the closing prices of the related shares quoted on the stock exchange during 3 months preceding the application date) and the post Issue number of equity shares - 2.
-The company should have positive cash accruals (Earnings before Interest, Depreciation and Tax) from operations for each of the 3 financial years preceding the migration application and has positive PAT in the immediate Financial Year of making the migration application to Exchange. - 3.
-The company should have been listed on SME platform of the Exchange for at least 3 years. - 4.
-The Company has not referred to the Board of Industrial & Financial Reconstruction (BIFR) &/OR No proceedings have been admitted under Insolvency and Bankruptcy Code against the issuer and Promoting companies. - 5.
-The company has not received any winding up petition admitted by a NCLT.
+- The applicant Company has not referred to the Board of Industrial & Financial Reconstruction (BIFR) &/OR No proceedings have been admitted under Insolvency and Bankruptcy Code against the issuer and Promoting companies. - The company has not received any winding up petition admitted by a NCLT. - The net worth\ of the company should be at least 75 crores.

+\Net Worth - as defined under SEBI (Issue of Capital and DisclosureRequirements) Regulations, 2018.

+5. Public Shareholders

-- 6. The net worth of the company should be at least ₹50 crores. - 7.
-Total number of public shareholders on the last day of preceding quarter from date of application should be at least 1000. - 8.
-The company desirous of listing its securities on the main board of the Exchange should also satisfy the Exchange on the following: - a) The Company should have made disclosures for all material Litigation(s) / dispute(s) / regulatory action(s) to the stock exchanges where its shares are listed in adequate and timely manner - b) Cooling period of two months from the date the security has come out of trade-to-trade category or any other surveillance action, by other exchanges where the security has been actively listed. - c) Redressal mechanism of Investor grievance. - d) PAN and DIN no. of Director(s) of the Company. - e) Change in Control of a Company/Utilisation of funds raised from public.
+Total number of public shareholders on the last day of preceding quarterfrom date of application should be at least 1000.

+- 6. The applicant desirous of listing its securities on the main board of the Exchange should also satisfy the Exchange on the following: - > The Company should have made disclosures for all material Litigation(s) / dispute(s) / regulatory action(s) to the stock exchanges where its shares are listed in adequate and timely manner. - Cooling period of two months from the date the security has come out of trade-to-trade category or any other surveillance action, by other exchanges where the security has been actively listed. - Redressal mechanism of Investor grievance. - > PAN and DIN no. of Director(s) of the Company. - a) Change in Control of a Company/Utilisation of funds raised from public.